Swes-1304/cmpe275TermProject/ReadMe.txt

 3. Open the terminal at frontend folder.
 4. On the terminal, run "npm install".
 Wait until the installation of the libraries complete.
 5. Once the installation completes, run "npm start"
-6. Open another terminal at root folder and run "nohup java -jar TermProject-0.0.1-SNAPSHOT.jar &"
+6. Open another terminal at root folder, go inside the TermProject directory and run "nohup java -jar TermProject-0.0.1-SNAPSHOT.jar &"
 7. Open browser and go to http://localhost:3000/
 8. This will open up the application